 Choosing a new lock can be very confusing.
 There are so many types and brands, and even the prices vary significantly.
 You want your property secure- that's why you are installing a lock, but which type to get and what the the differences mean can be overwhelming.
-Your locksmith should explain the various options and levels of security and at Doncaster Locksmiths we always explain and advise our clients of the best options to suit the budget and needs.
+Your locksmith should explain the various options and levels of security and at Tone Locksmiths of Doncaster we always explain and advise our clients of the best options to suit the budget and needs.
 But since an educated consumer is the best customer below we have tried to describe some of the most common lock types available.

 A rim lock is designed to fit to the rim or surface of a door.